tspriggs/MUSE_PNe_fitting/README.md

 ### **Planetary Nebulae Luminosity Function (PNLF) fitting**

 The final catalogue of PNe are then passed to a function that fits the Ciardullo et al. 1989 analytical PNLF formulae to the data.
-The only free parameter of this $\chi^{2}$ minimisation effort is the distance modulus.
+The only free parameter of this Chi-square minimisation effort is the distance modulus.
 The result of the PNLF modelling method produces both a distance to the galaxy hosting the observed PNe, it also calculates the expected number of PNe to lie within 2.5 magntitudes of the cut-off.